 Local IT staff must submit a site request at it.niu.edu.
-All requests must include certificates of completion for the two courses in the new SharePoint Online playlist on LinkedIn Learning that includes two courses: SharePoint Online and SharePoint Online 2017: Beyond the Basics.
 These IT staff will become the site owner who designs and manages the site to serve local needs.

 Because subsites are contained within site collections, requests for subsites should be made directly to the site collection owner with the following information:

 Use your NIU email alias or Account ID to access SharePoint, just like other Office 365 applications.
 If a user logs in but does not have access to a site, a form to request access will display and be sent to the site owner.

 Site owners can grant access using dynamic Human Resources groups that mirror HR department membership.
 To add an HR department group, add the group "Global-Department-Group-AA00000" to your site group, where AA00000 is an NIU HR department code.

 SharePoint access is distributed and managed by the site owner.
 Access to new site collections is initially limited to the predetermined site owner, who then designates user permissions.
 Access is given by the site owner and can be for entire site collections, individual subsites, libraries and/or lists, and individual documents or other items.
 Five user roles can be granted by site owners.